 St. Joseph Finance Committee

-Paul Roussel, Linda Cryer, Bill Frost, David Lestage, Butch Scarbrough, Robie Touchette
+Linda Cryer, Bill Frost, David Lestage, Butch Scarbrough, Robie Touchette, and Danny Hernandez (representing Pastoral Council)

 St. Joseph Pastoral Council